openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 Confirming qualification
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Candidate (participant that has submitted the highest bid at the auction) must sign the auction protocol and add it to the bid within **3 business days after becoming candidate**.
+Candidate (participant that has submitted the highest bid at the auction) must sign the auction protocol `auctionProtocol` and add it to the bid within **3 business days after becoming candidate**.

 .. include:: tutorial/bidder-auction-protocol.http
    :code: